Health Care Reform

-Patients' access to care
+- Patients' access to care

-The costs of health care
+- The costs of health care

 MMS Principles for Health Care Reform

 organizations (ACOs) and other payment reform models, as well as in policy development, cost containment and clinical decision-making processes, is key.

 3. Deliberate and careful.
 Efforts must be undertaken to guard against the risk of negative unintended consequences in any introduction of a new payment system.

 4. Fee-for-service payments still have a

 role.
 While a global payment model could encourage collaboration among providers, care coordination, and a more holistic approach to a patient's care, fee-for-service payments will likely should be a component of subset of any global payment

 payment reform models.